 There are many steps you can take to minimize the pain of this necessary process and ensure maximum collection of debts without alienating customers.
-Technology aides this process in many beneficial ways.
+AR collection management software and technology aides this process in many beneficial ways.

 Read this white paper from Ventana Research to discover how accounts receivable automation can help your organization achieve better performance, handle working capital more efficiently, and minimize credit losses from customers.